prof3ssorSt3v3/mad9011/docs/modules/week4/README.md

 - If you have not read all these notes and watched the videos from this week, do that first.
 - Finish reading the notes for week 4 and watch all the videos in the notes for week 5.
 - Hybrid 3 - Character vectorization
-- Assignment 01 - Avatar icon for Apple
+- Assignment 01 - Avatar icon for Apple (including peer review)
   :::